 We need you: our developers.
 Over the years, you, our developer communities, have created great experiences for your customers.
 You’ve also given us feedback that you want new opportunities, accelerated innovation, and access to more consumers.
 We are going to realize this future based on a shared set of principles about what developers want and deserve:

-- Flexibility: in how you are compensated for your work– in dollars or notoriety
+• Flexibility: in how you are compensated or your work– in dollars or notoriety

 We appreciate that applications and games are many peoples’ livelihoods, and that developers deserve respect and transparency.
 We further understand that choosing a mobile platform is a serious commitment of time and energy that we must earn.
 This new conversation is just starting and we would like it to be an open and continuing dialogue.